InterBolt/glaukos/README.md

   counterDomRef: React.RefObject<HTMLDivElement>
 }

-// No matter which handlers you access a re-render will never happen
+// No matter which refs you access a re-render will never happen
-// when calling use[Named]Handlers
+// when calling use[Named]Refs
 const { counterDomRef } = use[Named]Refs()
 ```